 Sometimes the greatest challenge of a pastry chef is learning the art of creativity.
 How to use basic ingredients and components to make new and wonderful desserts.
-Creativity is definitely not one of my strengths but I think baking offers an array of ideas in which to create endless possibilities.
+Creativity is definitely not one of my strengths, but I think baking offers an array of ideas in which to create endless possibilities, including Chocolate Mousse Pie.

 This dessert was fun in jarring a little creativity.
 It uses two leftovers in the form of chocolate mousse and sweet pastry dough to make these mini inside out tarts So it reminds me little of using your leftovers in your fridge to create a new meal, so I thought about putting this into the category called “Leftovers for Dessert”.

 Making this a great mini desserts that will impress your dinner guests and friends.

 Come along and I will show you how I made it.

 Preparing the Dough